nerohmot/sksd/README.md

 this way the spyder-kernel runs in the anaconda environment, and connects to the `spyder-console` which is running in the `_spyder_` environment. 😇

 **NOTE:**
-> This way we don't loose any users by dropping Python2 support for stpyder itself!
-Remember, there **wil** solved already a latent issue related to dropping support for python2 in that users with big python2 conde bases
+> This way we don't loose any users by dropping Python2 support for `spyder` itself!
+The user is probably already programming in Python3, but he (or his company/organization) might have tools/libraries written for Python2, they work fine and just need small touch-up's from time to time.
+They will not accept that the IDE forces them to spend time/money to convert to Python3.